 The Boole Library is a vital resource for both students and staff.
 The library can be a very daunting place for those who are new to it, and to counter any apprehension the staff run orientation sessions to help new students familiarise themselves.
 It is highly advisable for all new students to attend a library tour and to become aware of where their programme material is located.
 An early understanding of the library procedures and facilities will greatly assist all research and learning.
-A virtual tour of the library can be found here.
+Find all the library essentials here.